Libereau/BoxScan/README.md

 - Ping scan
 - Nmap scan (default, full scan, or version scan)
 - Specific scan according to nmap output
+- Then it will scan, with nmap, more aggressivly the box, output the result in xml, convert it in html, and show the output in Firefox

 ## Usage